SKitLs-dev/SKitLs.Bots.Telegram/SKitLs.Bots.Telegram.Core/README.md

 ### Requirements

+Before running the project, please ensure that you have the following dependencies installed and properly configured in your development environment.

 - Telegram.Bot 19.0.0 or higher
+- SKitLs.Utils.Loggers 1.4.1 or higher
-- SKitLs.Utils.Localizations 2.2.0 or higher
+- SKitLs.Utils.Localizations 2.2.1 or higher
-- SKitLs.Utils.LocalLoggers 1.3.0 or higher
+- SKitLs.Utils.LocalLoggers 1.3.1 or higher

-Before running the project, please ensure that you have the following dependencies installed and properly configured in your development environment.

 ### Installation